 The homeless need wise attention, love, practical support and a home.
 They rely upon the kindness of charities, the Church and significant acts of generosity.
 Governments ignore their desperate plight.
 They remain deprived of a home.

 Do We Recognise the Plight of the Refugees?

 Western Wars and support for civil wars upon Arab countries trigger vast numbers of refugees experiencing suffering and pain, loss of loved ones and destruction of their homeland.
 The West refuses to offer many a home, so they live trapped in no-man’s-land – unable to take refuge in the West and unable to return to their homeland.
 Unloved, unwanted, fearful and homeless.
-The West prefers to sell unlimited number of arms to other nation and set very strict limits to expressions of hospitality.
+The West prefers to sell unlimited number of arms to other nations and set very strict limits to offers of hospitality to refugees.

 The selling of weapons and ammunition to destroy people and their homes takes priority over compassion for those who suffer.

 The refugees wish to make a fresh start.
 They find themselves separated from their community social/religious traditions and ancestral connections.
 They find themselves separated from their historical sense of belonging while facing rejection from the West, who make huge profits from arming governments and insurgents.

 Residing in a new country, whether as refugees, asylum seekers or immigrants, they may hesitate to learn the language and culture of their new host country.
 Some find themselves reluctant to regard their stay as anything more than a respite.
 The longing to return home lives in their heart day in and day out.